 Korean Shinhan Bank’s digital asset custody firm Korea Digital Asset Trust (KDAC) has signed its first clients, including NXC, the holding company for Tokyo listed game developer Nexon, reported NewsPim.

 With the rise in popularity of cryptocurrencies, there is a new opportunity in banking to manage digital assets, much like traditional wealth management.

-Last March, KDAC was founded by digital asset exchange Kobit, blockchain company Blocko, and research firm Fair Square Lab.
+Last March, KDAC was founded by digital asset exchange Korbit, blockchain company Blocko, and research firm Fair Square Lab.
 Shinhan joined as a strategic investor in October.

 The initial asset custody is focused on cryptocurrencies, but the organization has plans to manage other forms of digital value, such as non-fungible tokens (NFTs).

-The firm’s first client, NXC, acquired Kobit digital asset exchange in 2018, 80% of European Bitstamp, and a subsidiary purchased $100 million worth of Bitcoin just last month.
+The firm’s first client, NXC, acquired Korbit digital asset exchange in 2018, 80% of European Bitstamp, and a subsidiary purchased $100 million worth of Bitcoin just last month.

 Two other clients are already lined up to use KDAC’s service.
 Alpha Asset Management actively invests in financial digital innovation companies and KOSDAQ listed JC Hyeon Systems.